aws-samples/amazon-chime-sdk-media-streams/README.md

 ```

 ## Processing response

+> You will need to [enable Bedrock model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for your account to use this feature.
+This demo uses `anthropic.claude-instant-v1` as the default but you can experiment with other foundation models.

 When we get a response from Amazon Transcribe, we must process it.
 In this demo, we're looking for non-partial results.
 These transcriptions will contain an entire segment that be can used with Amazon Bedrock.